Child Refuses Reunification Therapy: 8 Things You Can Do

 The therapist may also be able to offer alternative forms of therapy or support for your child, such as individual therapy sessions.

-4. Take a break from therapy:
+#4.
+Take a break from therapy:

 If your child consistently refuses to participate in reunification therapy, taking a break from therapy may be necessary.
-During this break, try to work on repairing the parent-child relationship outside therapy.
+During this break, try to work on repairing the parent-child relationship outside of therapy.

 You can do this through participating in activities together, having open and honest conversations, and showing love and support for your child.
-Then, once the relationship has improved, you can revisit the idea of child reunification therapy.

-5. Offer alternative forms of therapy:
+#5.
+Offer alternative forms of therapy:

-6. Seek outside support:
+#6.
+Seek outside support:

 In addition to therapy, seeking outside support from family and friends can also be helpful for your child’s healing process.